VajiraPrabuddhaka/choreo/docs/proposals/0554-standadize-deployment-and-promotion.md

 - Implement compression only when embedded content exceeds a threshold (e.g., 20 KB)
 - Provide metrics on compression ratios achieved

-### 2. Database-Backed Release History in ControlPlane API Server
+### 2. Database-Backed ComponentRelease History in ControlPlane API Server

 Introduce a database layer in the ControlPlane API Server to offload release history from etcd, enabling long-term storage of deployment records, improved rollback capabilities, and analytics while reducing etcd storage pressure.

 **Overview:**

-This enhancement proposes adding a relational database (PostgreSQL/MySQL) to store historical Releases, deployment records (ReleasePins), and promotion events.
+This enhancement proposes adding a relational database (PostgreSQL/MySQL) to store historical ComponentReleases, deployment records (ReleaseBindings), and promotion events.
 While etcd remains the source of truth for **current active state**, the database becomes the archive for historical data.
 This allows:

 - **Aggressive etcd garbage collection**: Keep only recent releases (last 3-5) in etcd
 - **Complete audit trail**: All releases, deployments, and promotions stored indefinitely
 - **Rich rollback experience**: Query deployment history and rollback to any previous version
 - **Analytics and reporting**: Deployment frequency, promotion velocity, compliance reports

-The database operates asynchronously—Release creation is not blocked by database writes, ensuring system reliability even if the database is temporarily unavailable.
+The database operates asynchronously—ComponentRelease creation is not blocked by database writes, ensuring system reliability even if the database is temporarily unavailable.

 ## References